What is the AVODAH Fellowship?

 - Gain a cohort of peers to expand your impact.

-- Receive the support and the analytical lens you need to make you a stronger Jewish antipoverty leader.
+- Receive the support and the analytical lens you need to grow as a leader on domestic social and economic issues.

 - Join a 700 strong network of social justice leaders in the AVODAH alumni community.